Holmes-dev93/GitHubCloneProject/README.md

-This is the description of my repo.
+This is the description of my repo

 Objective: Practice branching, merging, and resolving conflicts.

+Modification in main branch.